Srija-A-12/HTML_CSS_JS/README.md

-# 🚀 Learning 30 Days, 30 Projects — HTML,CSS,JS Series
+# 🚀 Learning 30 Days, 30 Projects — HTML,CSS,Java Script Series

 Welcome to my **30 days, 30 projects journey**! 🎉
 Each day, I’ll create a small project using **HTML, CSS, and JavaScript**, and learn something new.